christear/REST/README.md

 3. merge_cluster: merge the filtered cluster from multiple samples and refine the peak based on the most frequent position across multiple samples.

 4. annotate_PAS: annotate PAS with a gene annotation GTF file as described in a previous study[3].

+5. count_PAS: count for each PAS from bam file.
+The bam file could be bulk 3\'-end sequencing data or scRNA-seq data.

 #### 3. Tutorial
 The details of each function are shown below.